What Is Terminal on Mac: How to Open and Use It, Commands to Know, and More

 More Mac Terminal commands to get things done easily

-While the aforementioned commands are some of the most basic ones you can learn, if you’re someone who doesn’t wish to actually learn them, you can check out these Terminal tricks that can accomplish specific tasks, some that even macOS doesn’t offer inside its System Preferences.
+While the aforementioned commands are some of the most basic ones you can learn, if you’re someone who doesn’t wish to learn them, you can check out these Terminal tricks that can accomplish specific tasks, some that even macOS doesn’t offer inside its System Preferences.

 What you can achieve Terminal command to use